 This clause defines basic procedures for M8d.

 No specific procedures are defined but it is expected that the 5GMSd Application Provider can provide media session entry points to a 5GMSd-Aware Application through M8d.
 The 5GMSd-Aware Application would then initiate the media session by providing such an entry point to the 5GMSd Client through M7d.
+Multiple alternative entry points of the same media service may be provided.

 NEXT CHANGE